Traveling with children

 Many of our Hosts pride themselves on creating spaces for memorable family vacations.
 And some Hosts specify that their space may not be safe or suitable for children or infants.
 Everything should be in the listing details, but feel free to message the Host if you have questions.

-Infants (children under 2 years old) aren't counted as guests when you're booking a reservation and don’t incur any extra costs.
-Some hosts count children as guests, which can add an additional guest fee to the reservation.
+Let the Host know who’s coming—including infants and children—when making a trip request.
+While infants (children under 2 years old) don’t often incur any extra costs, some Hosts count children as guests, which can add an additional guest fee to the reservation.

 Airbnb is committed to developing an inclusive and respectful community that is welcoming of all people, but some listings have features that may be of concern to families traveling with children or infants.
-Where the law allows, hosts can place some reasonable restrictions on use of their listing, but if any guest feels they have been discriminated against because of their age, we will immediately investigate and help the guest find a place to stay.
+Where the law allows, Hosts can place reasonable restrictions on the use of their listing, but if any guest feels they’ve been discriminated against because of their familial status, we will immediately investigate and help the guest find another place to stay.

 - HostHost families with childrenIf you state that your place is suitable for children, it's up to you if you want to provide special amenities or safety equipment.

 - GuestSafety tips when traveling with childrenLearn how to make your stay safer for children when you travel.